 Channel preferences evolve as technology, competitor offerings, and shopper habits shift.
 A one-time channel preference study provides a snapshot that decays within months.
 Continuous research running quarterly or after significant channel changes maintains current understanding of how shoppers navigate between your online and physical presence.

-AI-moderated conversational research makes continuous channel studies economically viable for retail organizations of any size.
-Running 60-80 interviews quarterly at $20 each costs less than $2,000 per wave, replacing annual channel strategy projects that historically consumed $40,000-$60,000 and delivered findings that were already aging by the time they reached the strategy team.
+AI-moderated conversational research — a shopper research platform model — makes continuous channel studies economically viable for retail organizations of any size.
+Running 60-80 interviews quarterly at $20 each costs less than $2,000 per wave through User Intuition, replacing annual channel strategy projects that historically consumed $40,000-$60,000 and delivered findings that were already aging by the time they reached the strategy team.
+Studies start at $200, deliver in 24-48 hours from a 4M+ panel, and run across 50+ languages with 98% participant satisfaction and 5/5 ratings on G2 and Capterra.

 The retailers building durable omnichannel advantages are those who understand channel preference not as a demographic segment to target but as a contextual decision to support.
 That understanding comes from conversation with shoppers about specific decisions, not from aggregating transaction data across channels and hoping the patterns reveal the strategy.